 We drove to Texas to avoid being stranded at the El Paso airport.
-Originally we were going to fly into El Paso a few days before Christmas, rent a vehicle, loop down to Big Bend, and then head north to a few other national parks around the TX/NM border.
-After a few too many stories from friends and family about canceled flights, combined with an unpleasant update from American Airlines, we got a refund for our tickets and decided to drive to Texas instead.
+Originally we were going to fly into El Paso a few days before Christmas, rent a vehicle, loop down to Big Bend, and then head north to a few other national parks around the TX/NM border, but after a few too many stories from friends and family about canceled flights, combined with an unpleasant update from American Airlines, we got a refund for our tickets and decided to drive to Texas instead.
 Yes, drive.
 For 25 hours.
 Just two years ago we were doing little 2-3 hour drives around North Carolina and here we are attempting a cross country road trip.
 Not sure how we got to this point!

 From the beginning, Greg was obsessed with the Rio Grande.
 Could we swim in it??
 Should we bring a raft??
 Were there any whitewater rapids??
 The answer to all of these questions appeared to be no, due to time of year and water depth.
 I was more concerned with other preparations, mainly maps and menu planning.
 Our neighbor Ed, who’s really a kid at heart, talked through every step of the route with us, made sure we were stocked with car activities like road trip bingo, and even contributed a box of diapers for Rachel!
 We borrowed a cooler large enough to hold provisions for two weeks, and most importantly, updated our “ramble” playlist with every Texas-themed song you can imagine.

 I broke the drive into three “easy” 8-hour days so we would arrive in Texas fresh and energetic, instead of limp and bedraggled.
 The first day took us to Mobile, Alabama, with a stop along the Chattahoochee River outside Atlanta and a visit to the historic Tuskegee area in Montgomery, AL.